From the National Park Service article on Navajo Bridge:

 Five highway bridges and two trail bridges in the Grand Canyon are the

-There were no bridges across the Colorado between Moab, Utah, and Needles, California, a distance of 800+ miles, a barrier dividing the northwest and southwest, until the historic Navajo Bridge opened in 1929.
+There were no bridges across the Colorado between Moab, Utah, and Needles, California, a distance of 800+ miles, a barrier dividing the northwestern and southwestern US, until the historic Navajo Bridge opened in 1929.

 History of Bridges extends this by nearly 100 miles with information on the Fruita, Colorado, and Dewey, Utah, bridges to the east, and the Topoc, Arizona/Needles, California, bridges at the southwestern end, with history, dates, and mileages for all the bridges.

-Scenic views of the bridges cycle in the banner above, in the order in which they appear, southwest across Utah and Arizona.
+Scenic views of the seven bridges between Moab, Utah, and Needles, California, cycle in the banner above, in the order in which they appear, southwest across Utah and Arizona.

 The road looked as if it had been cut out of the red clay mountains with a pocket knife wrote Sharlot Hall about her trip down the side of the canyon to Lee's Ferry in 1911.